 Recipe & instructions for how to naturally color soap pink using cochineal.
 This unusual natural color begins as red, changes to purple, brown, & then dusky pink

 Cochineal is probably the weirdest natural soap colorant I’ve ever used.
 So much so that I thought the experiment was a complete failure until a week after I made the batch.
-The murky yellow-brown of the finished bars had morphed into a dusky pink colored soap!
+By then, the murky yellow-brown of the finished bars had morphed into a dusky pink!

 Cochineal is a natural red colorant

 Though you might not have heard of cochineal, you’ve probably eaten it before.
 It’s the natural red color used to tint all sorts of foods from powdered drinks, cough medicine, red velvet cake, smoothies, candies, and so much more.
 You can find it on ingredients lists as Carmine.